richzhang/colorization/README.md

 (f) To download reference pre-trained model, run `./models/fetch_release_models.sh`.
 This will load reference model `./models/colorization_release_v2.caffemodel`.
 This model used to generate results in the [ECCV 2016 camera ready](arxiv.org/pdf/1603.08511.pdf).

 For completeness, this will also load model `./models/colorization_release_v2_norebal.caffemodel`, which is was trained without class rebalancing.
 This model will provide duller but "safer" colorizations.
 This will also load model `./models/colorization_release_v1.caffemodel`, which was used to generate the results in the [arXiv v1](arxiv.org/pdf/1603.08511v1.pdf) paper.

+### (3) Representation Learning models ###

+(1) Run `./models/fetch_alexnet_model.sh`. load model `./models/alexnet_release_450000_nobn_fc_rs.caffemodel`.
+This model was used for the representation learning tests.

+(2) You have two choices.
+(i) If you do the color conversion into Lab space outside of the network, use prototxt `./models/alexnet_deploy_lab.prototxt`.
+The input blob will be an image in Lab color space
+(ii) If you wish to do the color conversion inside of the network, use prototxt `./models/alexnet_deploy.prototxt`.
+The input should be BGR images, non-mean centered, in [0,255].
+You will have to follow Caffe installation (described in step (2) in the previous section).

 ### Citation ###
 If you find this model useful for your resesarch, please use this [bibtex](http://richzhang.github.io/colorization/resources/bibtex_eccv2016_colorization.txt) to cite.